History of Christianity in the Czech lands: Development of church structure (976–c. 1200)

 A member of the powerful Slavník dynasty, Adalbert, became the bishop of Prague around 983.
 Emperor Henry IV's diploma of 1086 (the text of which has been preserved by Cosmas of Prague) describes the boundaries of Bishop Adalbert's diocese.
 According to the diploma, Bishop Adalbert's jurisdiction included both Bohemia and Moravia, which suggests that the see of Moravia had meanwhile been dissolved.
-The diploma states that parts of Silesia, Lesser Poland (including Cracow), and modern Slovakia also belonged to the bishopric in the late 10th century.
+The diploma states that parts of Silesia, Lesser Poland (including Kraków), and modern Slovakia also belonged to the bishopric in the late 10th century.

 Bishop Adalbert attempted to strengthen Christian values in his diocese, for instance by condemning polygamy.
 However, he failed in his efforts and departed his see for Italy in 988 or 989.
 He only returned to Prague upon the request of Boleslaus II in 992.
 In next year the duke and the bishop jointly established Břevnov Monastery for Benedictine monks.
 Bishop Adalbert again left for Rome just before the massacre of his kinsmen by the duke in 995.
 Adalbert himself suffered martyrdom among the pagan Prussians in 997.
 His canonization was initiated in 999 by Emperor Otto III.

 Saint Adalbert's relics were initially buried in the Gniezno Cathedral in Poland, but they were translated by force to Prague under Duke Bretislaus I (r.
 1035–1055).
 On this occasion, in 1039, the duke issued decrees which prescribed the general observance of Christian customs, including the prohibition of working on Sundays and on feast days and a ban on burials outside Christian graveyards.
 The separate diocese for Moravia, with its seat in Olomouc, was restored under Duke Vratislaus II (r.
 1061–1092), although his brother Bishop Jaromír of Prague (r.
 1068–1090) made every effort to hinder the dismemberment of his diocese.
 Likewise, the establishment of the wealthy Vyšehrad Chapter around 1070, which was directly subordinated to the Holy See, diminished the power of the bishops of Prague.
 On the other hand, a large basilica dedicated to St. Vitus was erected on the site of an earlier rotunda at Prague which served as the new see of the bishopric.
 A new cathedral was built at Olomouc under Bishop Jindřich Zdík (r.
 1126–1150) who moved his see to the castle in the town.